tinect/general-ip-blocklist/README.md

 ### How It Works

 1. Downloads the latest `combined-blocklist.txt` from this repository
-2. Converts IP addresses to CrowdSec JSON decision format
+2. Converts IP addresses to CrowdSec CSV decision format
 3. Imports decisions using `cscli decisions import`
 4. Automatically handles both local and Docker CrowdSec installations